svikashk/incremental-development/week-3/README.md

 <!-- > [Lesson Plan Slides](https://hackyourfuture.be/incremental-development/week-3) -->

 Coordinate your collaboration with Issues, Project Boards & Pull Requests.
+If you've submitted a homework assignment in the last few weeks this workflow should feel familiar :)

 ### Isolate